mrelectrolearner/canteraSofka/week2/homework4/Readme.md

 Then the program displays all entered numbers and terminates.

 Every exercise is solve in an individual package insede the file src using java.

+The excersice 4 and 5 share the files Vehicle.java and Garage.java.